On these pages you will find both good advice and tips and tricks on how to fill in the application to the Nordplus programmes

 - The roles and tasks of the project participants must be balanced

 - Measures must be planned to ensure effective communication and cooperation between the participating institutions

 - The expected impact and benefits of the project for the project participants must be clear and well defined

 - There must be a plan for spreading the results from the cooperation, including to whom, why and identifying appropriate channels.
 There should also be descriptions of ideas/plans for results on a long term basis.

 When writing an application for Nordplus it could be useful to go through the following checklist:

-Have you submitted a Letter of intent (LOI) for each partner?
-Are they signed by the correct legal responsible person at the institution as well as the project coordinator?
+- Have you submitted a Letter of intent (LOI) for each partner?
+Is the Letter signed by the correct legal responsible person at the institution as well as the project coordinator?
 Are all LOIs marked with the correct application ID-number?